-If you have no hot water after two hours, refer to the Troubleshooting Section (see page 24).
+If you have no hot water after two hours, refer to "TROUBLESHOOTING" Section on page 17.

-WARNING!
+A WARNING!
 If you have increased the temperature setting and the Thermostatic Mixing Valves are not set properly (or not installed) you could scald yourself while checking the temperature.

-Check water temperature at 4

-several points of use in your home (for example, bathtub faucet, shower, or lavatory sink) and adjust the Thermostatic Mixing Valves as needed.
+Check water temperature at several points of use in your home (for example, bathtub faucet, shower, or lavatory sink) and adjust the Thermostatic Mixing Valves as needed.
 If you aren't sure how to adjust the Thermostatic Mixing Valve settings, or aren't sure if you have Thermostatic Mixing Valves, contact a qualified person.